Tax Classes in Germany: How Expats Can Save Money

 For:

-• Married couples or couples living in a registered marriage where one partner earns significantly more than the other
+• Married couples or registered partners where one partner earns significantly more

 Special features: